Ethanlloyd21/amplify-sam-app-backend/README.md

 The idea of this project is not to focus on the front end (UX/UI) design but rather on how to build an application using Amplify and AWS SAM.

+### For the front end code please navigate to [https://github.com/Ethanlloyd21/amplify-sam-app]